xdevplatform/twitter-api-java-sdk/docs/TweetCreateRequestPoll.md

 # TweetCreateRequestPoll

 Poll options for a Tweet with a poll.
-This is mutually exclusive from Media and Quote Tweet Id.
+This is mutually exclusive from Media, Quote Tweet Id, and Card URI.

 ## Properties